 Most businesses have been impacted in some shape or form because of COVID-19 and now is a great time to create a business disaster recovery (BDR) plan.

-It’s impacted aspects of your business like revenue, furloughs, your staff working remote, and how you use technology.
+COVID-19 impacted all aspects of your business like revenue, furloughs, your staff working remote, and how you use technology.

 Now that we’re seeing light at the end of the tunnel, there’s some strategic things I want you to think about.

 Review your Business Disaster Recovery (BDR) plan

 One of the first things to do is to review your business disaster recovery plan.

 In our research, here’s some interesting data and statistics we discovered: